 Have you or your clients been using tax avoidance schemes and are likely to be issued with an accelerated payment notice or APN?

 If your company or LLP can't pay in 90 days, then the company is contingently or actually insolvent and the only option may appear to be administration or liquidation.

 Depending on the other debts of the company you may still propose a CVA and the HMRC may only be able to vote to the value of £1, no matter what the final debt.
-Reason is that it is a "unascertained liability", in essence it is not yet proven.
+Reason is that it is an "unascertained liability", in essence it is not yet proven.
 During the CVA process the scheme provider can continue to challenge HMRC in the courts and if HMRC loses then the company or LLP can exit the CVA.
 If not, then the company has the option of continuing in the CVA, pre pack administration or liquidation.

 The relevant rule is enshrined in statute.
 The Insolvency Rules 1986 Section B 1.17 (3) States-

 “A creditor may vote in respect of a debt for an unliquidated amount or any debt whose value is not ascertained and for the purposes of voting (but not otherwise) his (or her) debt shall be valued at £1 unless the chairman agrees to put a higher value on it”.

-Accelerated payment notices started being issued in 2014 and so far 60,000 APNs have been issued.
-In fact, HMRC have said that they have raised £3bn so far from the scheme and they hope to raise a total of some £5bn by the time the initiative comes to an end in December 2016.
+Accelerated payment notices started being issued in 2014.
+Since, HMRC have said that over £3bn has been raised from the scheme.
+The initiative came to an end in December 2016.

 Powers are also being granted to HMRC to allow them to take money directly out of bank accounts.
 There is an strong move towards giving HMRC more "teeth" to collect unpaid debts.

 If you have received an APN, contact us on 08009700539 now to talk through your options.